 Day 7 — Pergamum and Izmir

 During the 2nd and 3rd centuries B.C., Pergamum was one of the richest small kingdoms in Asia Minor.
 Enjoy the day exploring its wealth of Greco-Roman ruins, including the Acropolis, Temple of Dionysus, and Altar of Zeus.
 Arrive in Izmir this afternoon.
 (B,L,D)

 Day 8 — Izmir and Ephesus

 Set off today to explore ancient Ephesus, Turkey’s premier classical city dating back to at least 1300 B.C.
-Tour the immense amphitheater, the Temple of Hadrian, the Library of Celsus, which once held 12,000 scrolls, and enjoy an exclusive lecture by a local archeologist about the Terrace Houses.
+Tour the immense amphitheater, the Temple of Hadrian, the Library of Celsus, which once held 12,000 scrolls, and enjoy an exclusive presentation by a local archeologist about the Terrace Houses.
 Also visit Ephesus Archaeological Museum before enjoying a late lunch in the beautiful, rustic village of Sirince.
 (B,L)

 Day 9 — Göcek